opendatasoft/ods-documentation-explore-api/source/includes/odata/odata_basics.md

 Results can be projected over specific fields using the `$select` parameter.

-For multiple fields to be subject of the projection, their names must be separated by a comma and an optional space.
+For fields to be included in a projection, their names must be separated by a comma and an optional space.

 This parameter can be used with datasets and specific records.